charles198618/Progressive-Budget/README.md

 ## Challenges met

 There was many challenges during the realization of this project.
-The big obstacle was how to use the conditional such as if and satisfies our the customers needs.
-Also, the use of for and while loops were the biggest challenges.
+The big obstacle was how to use configure MongoDB Atlas and how to deploy the app in Heroku.